 - Pay them to alphabetize something, like DVDs or books.
-And be sure to have them follow all the rules that are appropriate for the alphabetizing stage they’re at. (suggested by Robin W. via Facebook)
+And be sure to have them follow all the rules that are appropriate for the alphabetizing stage they’re at.
+(Recommended by Robin W. via Facebook)

-- Use a children’s dictionary that has the alphabet down the side of every page that kids can refer to it as they are looking up a word. (suggested by Jenny H., AALP staff)
+- Use a children’s dictionary that has the alphabet down the side of every page that kids can refer to it as they are looking up a word.
+(Recommended by Jenny H., AALP staff)

 - Say a letter and have your child select the letter that comes before and/or after it.
-Limit the number of letters that you practice i each session to reduce frustration and make the game more fun! (suggested by J. via blog comment)
+Limit the number of letters that you practice i each session to reduce frustration and make the game more fun!
+(Recommended by J. via blog comment)

 - On note cards write the alphabet in groups of three letters (except the M and N).
 The cards should look like this: ABC DEF GHI JKL MN OPQ RST UVW XYZ.
 Place the MN card on the table.
 Then have your kids place the other cards either before or after the middle letters.
 Timing the students makes a game of learning the order of the letters.
 With practice children get it done in less than a minute.
-Be sure to shuffle the cards. (suggested by Sharon H. via blog comment)
+Be sure to shuffle the cards.
+(Recommended by Sharon H. via blog comment)

 - Use a children’s dictionary.
 When your child asks what something means, get out the dictionary.
 Talk through how you know where to find what you’re looking for.
-(Suggested by Kelly via blog comment)
+Recommended by Kelly via blog comment)